-Remove the spare tire before attempting to jack up the truck.
-Attach the wheel wrench to the jack extension tube.
+1. Remove the spare tire before attempting to jack up the truck.
+Attach the wheel wrench to the jack extension tube with the curved angle facing away from the vehicle.
 Insert the tube through the access hole between the lower tailgate and the top of the bumper and into the winch mechanism tube.

-Rotate the wheel wrench handle counterclockwise until the spare tire is on the ground with enough cable slack to allow you to pull it out from under the vehicle.
-When the spare is clear, tilt the retainer at the end of the cable and pull it through the center of the wheel.
+2. Rotate the wheel wrench handle counterclockwise until the spare tire is on the ground with enough cable slack to allow you to pull it out from under the vehicle.

+tilt the retainer at the end of the cable.

+5. Pull the retainer through the center of the wheel.